-- Allied Student Health Education clinical rotations are provided for allied health students from area schools at NGMC - Community Based Vocational Instruction NGMC is a training site for high school students with disabilities.
+Allied Student Health Education - clinical rotations are provided for allied health students from area schools at NGMC.

+- Community Based Vocational Instruction - NGMC is a training site for high school students with disabilities.
 Students work approximately three times per week for a few hours with an instructor from the school and work in Materials Management, Nutritional Services, Pharmacy and Linen Distribution.
 They gain knowledge outside the classroom by learning different skills and are able to get jobs when they graduate.
-In FY14, 21 students and four instructors participated. - Continuing Medical Education (CME)- Continuing Medical Education activities are provided for physicians and allied health personnel within NGMC and also offered outside the organization.
-In FY14, there were 142 live CMEs provided to 2,110 physicians and 5,300 allied healthcare providers. - Job Shadowing this program is coordinated via the Educational Services department and allows high school and post secondary students from area schools to shadow professional healthcare staff for the purpose of better understanding the various healthcare roles.
+In FY13, 11 students and two instructors participated. - Continuing Medical Education (CME) - Continuing Medical Education activities are provided for physicians and allied health personnel within NGMC and are also offered outside the organization.
+In FY13, there were 138 live CMEs provided to 21,956 physicians and 4,180 allied healthcare providers. - Job Shadowing this program allows high school and post second ary students from area schools to shadow professional healthcare staff for the purpose of better understanding the various healthcare roles.
 The primary purpose is to foster student interest in healthcare fields and encourage enrollment in programs of study that would train and educate future healthcare workers.
 This is an observational program requiring a staff mentor.
-In FY14, 103 job shadows were placed. - Support of Associate Degree in Nursing Program at University of North Georgia: NGMC partners with the University of North Georgia to provide in-kind support for the ASN (associates degree in nursing) program by providing funding for one full time faculty position. - Nurse Extern Program: NGMC provides a 10-week summer program for rising senior nursing students to work on nursing units as employees to gain additional clinical skills and critical thinking skills.
+In FY13, 77 job shadows were placed. - Support of Associate Degree in Nursing Program at University of North Georgia: NGMC partners with the University of North Georgia to provide in-kind support for the ASN (associates degree in nursing) program by providing funding for one full time faculty position. - Nurse Extern Program: NGMC provides a 10-week summer program for rising senior nursing students to work on nursing units as employees to gain additional clinical skills and critical thinking skills.
 The externs are oriented as a group to the organization, then placed on nursing units for the remainder of the program with the exception of a few educational activities.
 All applicants are interviewed by recruiters and nursing managers prior to acceptance into the program.
-In FY14, there were over 40 externs. - Nursing Scholarships
+In FY13, there were 33 externs.

-- Nursing Student Education Clinical rotations at NGMC in FY14 totaled over 1,600. - Partners in Education: The Gainesville/Hall County Chamber of Commerce provides the opportunity for businesses and educational institutions to partner.
+- Nursing Scholarships - Nursing Student Education- Clinical rotations at NGMC in FY13 totaled approximately 1,500. - Partners in Education: The Gainesville/Hall County Chamber of Commerce provides the opportunity for businesses and educational institutions to partner.
 Through this partnership, they work together to build educational opportunities and resources for the community.
 NGMC is the Partner in Education for West Hall High School and North Hall Middle School. - Pharmacy Residency Program: The pharmacy residency program at NGMC is a one-year postgraduate training program for licensed pharmacists.
 The program provides direct clinical pharmacy experience in the areas of critical care, cardiology, internal medicine, emergency medicine, oncology and women and children's health with a goal of graduating a practitioner who is prepared to accept a clinical pharmacy position in any number of settings. - Radiology Tech Program: NGMC partners with Lanier Technical College to house the Radiology Tech program at the Lanier Park Campus.
-Four full-time classrooms are provided. - Support to Foothills AHEC: Foothills Area Health Education Center is a community-driven, non-profit corporation, supported by federal and local sources.
+Four full-time classrooms are provided as well as one faculty salary. - Support to Foothills AHEC: Foothills Area Health Education Center is a community-driven, non-profit corporation, supported by federal and local sources.
 The mission is to increase the supply and distribution of healthcare providers, especially in medically underserved areas.
 Through joint efforts, communities experience improved supply, distribution and retention of quality healthcare professionals.
 Foothills AHEC serves 31 counties in the Northeast Georgia area.
-NGMC provides support to this program through employee benefits packages, phone, utilities and cleaning service expenses. - Youth Apprenticeship Program, Junior Achievement and Youth Leadership Hall County - Students from seven area high schools apply for unpaid youth apprenticeships in various departments.
-In FY14, 30 students participated.
+NGMC provides support to this program through employee benefits packages, phone, utilities and cleaning service expenses. - Youth Apprenticeship Program, Junior Achievement and Youth

+Leadership Hall County - Students from seven area high schools apply for unpaid youth apprenticeships in various departments.
+In FY13, 44 students participated.